Vepdegestrant: Phase III VERITAC-2 trial

-The Phase III VERITAC-2 trial (NCT05654623) is a randomized, open-label study comparing vepdegestrant to fulvestrant in patients with ER+/HER2- advanced breast cancer.
-The trial enrolled 624 patients at sites in 26 countries who had previously received treatment with a CDK4/6 inhibitor plus endocrine therapy.
+The Phase III VERITAC-2 trial (NCT05654623) is a randomized, open-label study comparing vepdegestrant to fulvestrant in participants with ER+/HER2- advanced breast cancer.
+The trial enrolled 624 participants at sites in 26 countries who had previously received treatment with a CDK4/6 inhibitor plus endocrine therapy.

 In March 2025, results were announced from the VERITAC-2 trial.
 According to company statements, the study met its primary endpoint in the ESR1-mutant patient population, showing improvement in progression-free survival compared to fulvestrant.
 However, the trial did not achieve statistical significance in the overall intent-to-treat population.
 Detailed results were presented at the 2025 American Society of Clinical Oncology (ASCO) Annual Meeting.

+In the Phase III VERITAC-2 trial, vepdegestrant demonstrated a 43% reduction in the risk of disease progression or death versus fulvestrant in the ESR1-mutant subgroup.
+It extended median progression-free survival to 5.0 months from 2.1 months.

 Preclinical studies

 In preclinical studies, vepdegestrant achieved greater ER degradation in vivo compared with fulvestrant, which correlated with improved tumor growth inhibition (TGI).
 The compound showed high efficacy as monotherapy and demonstrated synergistic effects when combined with CDK4/6 inhibitors or PI3K/mTOR pathway inhibitors in preclinical ER+ breast cancer models.